Swiss-Polar-Institute/data-management-guidance/documentation/directory_structure.md

 # Directory structure #

 An organised directory structure will work wonders when it comes to looking for files you haven't been working on for a while.
-Think about a hierarchical structure that could be repeated across all of your projects.
+Think about a hierarchical structure that could be repeated across all of your projects and one that can be easily navigated by others.

 ## Handy tips ##

-* Don't use spaces or special characters in directory names, instead split the sections using underscores ( _ ) or dashes ( - ) and words within sections using CamelCaps (starting each word with a capital letter).
+* Don't use spaces or special characters in directory names as these cannot always be handled easily.
+Instead, consider splitting the sections using underscores ( _ ) or dashes ( - ) and writing words within sections using CamelCaps (starting each word with a capital letter).
 This can help with readability.
 * Keep names short but meaningful: some file systems have limits on the number of characters in a full directory path so if you have several sub-directories this can become a problem.
 * Avoid using acronyms.
-* Your directories will be listed in alphabetical order.
-It is more useful for others looking for files to not have prefixes such as numbers or letters that order your directories.
+* Your directories will be most likely be listed in alphabetical order.
+Prefixes such as numbers or letters to order your directories are not helpful if they do not mean anything.
+Dates could be used if appropriate but the most important thing is to name them carefully so they are meaningful and provide good documentation in a [readme](#readmetxt).
-* If you are going to be storing millions of files, you could consider a more hierarchical structure such as YYYY/MM/DD/yyyymmdd_data_file_name.
+* If you are going to store thousands or millions of files, could consider a more hierarchical structure such as YYYY/MM/DD/YYYYMMDD_data_file_name.
+Listing many files within one directory can take a long time, making them harder to work with.
+* Working in a separate directory to your raw or finalised files is good practice to avoid accidentally modifying them.
+Consider creating a work-in-progress ("wip") directory which could have different permissions and a different [backup schedule](backing_up_data.md).
 * Include a readme file to describe what the directory contains.

 A good example can be seen here.